Imperative Learning: A Self-supervised Neuro-Symbolic Learning Framework for Robot Autonomy: Experiments

 \subsubsection{Robustness to Wind Disturbance}

 We next evaluate the control performance under the wind disturbance to validate the robustness of the proposed approach.
 Specifically, we inject the wind disturbance by applying an external force $F = \frac{1}{2} \cdot C_d \cdot \rho \cdot A \cdot V^2$ and torque $\tau = r \times F$ to the nominal system based on the drag equation, where $C_d$ is the drag coefficient, $\rho$ is the air density, $A$ is the frontal area of the object facing the wind, $V$ is the wind speed, $r$ is the length of lever arm.
 Hence, for a fixed UAV configuration, different wind speeds $V$ lead to different disturbance levels.
-We conduct two sets of experiments: in the first set, we add impulse wind gust to the UAV in the direction of opposite heading during the hover with varying wind speed $ 10/15/20/45\ \meter/\second^2$; in the second set, a step wind is added to the system in the same direction during hover and lasts for 0.3 \second~for different wind speed $ 10/15/20/35\ \meter/\second^2$.
+We conduct two sets of experiments: in the first set, we add impulse wind gust to the UAV in the direction of opposite heading during the hover with varying wind speed $ 10/15/20/45\ \meter/\second$; in the second set, a step wind is added to the system in the same direction during hover and lasts for 0.3 \second~for different wind speed $ 10/15/20/35\ \meter/\second$.
 The external wind starts at 0.2 \second~after entering a steady hover.
+During RL (PPO) training, we apply external wind disturbances of up to $10 \meter/\second$.
+In contrast, our hybrid approach with MPC provides robustness without requiring exposure to a wide range of wind conditions during training.

 The pitch angle responses of the UAV using iMPC under the two different wind disturbances are shown in \fref{fig:wind-impulse} and \fref{fig:wind-step}, respectively.
 It can be seen that the wind affects the UAV attitude with different peak values under different wind speeds.
 The vehicle can resist wind and return to hover quickly even under $20\meter/\second^2$ impulse or step wind.
 Note that the maximum wind speed the system can sustain under step wind is smaller than that under impulse wind due to the long duration of the disturbance.
 When the wind speed is too high, the UAV can no longer compensate for the disturbance and the UAV flipped and finally crashed.